Published September 2014

 It’s true that mobile devices offer a new canvas for advertisers to connect with consumers, but painting on this canvas has not always been easy.
 Many marketers started out by shrinking down their existing display ads for mobile, but this didn’t always make for a great consumer experience.
 They also discovered that frequently their existing display ads were not able to run on mobile devices or on mobile browsers.
 But now, a new generation of display ads is changing how advertisers engage with consumers on mobile devices.

-Today, we’re excited to announce that over the coming months we will launch several mobile display ad formats and tools across the Google Display Network, the AdMob Network and DoubleClick that will make it easier for advertisers to build successful ads that work across screens.
+Today, we’re excited to announce that over the coming months we will launch several mobile display advertising formats and tools across the Google Display Network, the AdMob Network and DoubleClick that will make it easier for advertisers to build successful ads that work across screens.

 Display ads built for mobile

 - Big brand ads, built for mobile and resized for every screen: Mobile lightbox Engagement Ads use your existing brand assets to automatically create engaging rich media ads in HTML5 that run seamlessly across devices and screens.
-The ads will dynamically resize to fit any ad size, making them quick-to-create, and you only pay when users engage.
+The display ads will dynamically resize to fit any ad size, making them quick-to-create, and you only pay when users engage.
 We built a demo of this new format for Kate Spade's upcoming holiday campaign.
 These will soon be available in the AdWords Ad Gallery.

 - Video ads for the AdMob network that people can choose to watch: TrueView ads have already been running across gaming apps in the AdMob network.
 In the coming months, they will roll out broadly across more apps in AdMob.
 With TrueView, your ads can reach consumers while they engage with their favorite apps.
 Plus, you only pay when a user chooses not to skip your ad.

-- Ads that stay put even while a person scrolls down the page: The anchor ad format is a mobile web ad unit that sits at the bottom of the screen on a mobile device.
+- Display ads that stay put even while a person scrolls down the page: The anchor ad format is a mobile web ad unit that sits at the bottom of the screen on a mobile device.
 As a user scrolls down the page, the ad remains “anchored” to the bottom of the screen.
 The user can dismiss the ad at any time.

 - Magazine glossiness for your existing text ads: The magazine style text ad format (previously launched for mobile websites) has now been extended as an interstitial in-app format for the AdMob network, bringing the glossiness of print magazine ads to the ease and practicality of a text ad.
 Google Display Network text ads automatically become eligible to serve in this new ad space.

-These next generation mobile formats will make it easier for advertisers to build beautiful and engaging mobile ads that work across screens, but we also wanted to make it easier to do more with your existing ads designed for desktop.
-We've developed three new tools, that will be available in the coming months, to convert your existing ads into versions that will work across screens and devices.
+These next generation mobile display advertising formats will make it easier for advertisers to build beautiful and engaging mobile ads that work across screens, but we also wanted to make it easier to do more with your existing ads designed for desktop.
+We've developed three new tools, that will be available in the coming months, to convert your existing display ads into versions that will work across screens and devices.

 - Automatic mobile sizes for your image ads: The auto-resizing tool for the Google Display Network will automatically create new sizes of image ads, including mobile-specific ad sizes.